-This course on Purchasing, Procurement and Distribution is intended as an introduction to the concepts, organizational principles, strategies and tools used in purchasing, procurement and distribution.
+This course is intended as an introduction to the concepts, organizational principles, strategies and tools used in purchasing, procurement and distribution.
 The efficient, effective organization of these aspects is pivotal to an optimum supply chain.

 Students will learn to develop and execute complex tasks in these specialist fields and their related process structures within the overall context of the supply chain.
 We begin by exploring the development and execution of the complex strategies, concepts and processes involved in purchasing and procurement, including the interdependencies between different procurement strategies and procedures.